nervosnetwork/ckb/README.md

 ## Join a Network

 - Mainnet Mirana: Use the [latest release](https://github.com/nervosnetwork/ckb/releases/latest) and run `ckb init --chain mainnet` to initialize the node.
+    - Mirana is active since the epoch 5414, see the [migration guide](https://github.com/jordanmack/nervos-ckb2021-hard-fork-migration-guide) to upgrade from Lina.
 - Testnet Pudge: Use the [latest release](https://github.com/nervosnetwork/ckb/releases/latest) and run `ckb init --chain testnet` to initialize the node.
+    - Pudge is active since the epoch 3113.

 See more networks to join in the [wiki](https://github.com/nervosnetwork/ckb/wiki/Chains).